medplum/medplum/packages/docs/docs/tutorial-basics/create-fhir-data.md

 ## Prerequisites

-You will need the following to get started:
+You will need the following to get started and instructions on how to set this up were covered in the previous article.

 * Make sure you have an account and log into [Medplum](https://app.medplum.com)
 * Log in and create [Client Application](https://app.medplum.com/ClientApplication)
-* Save the Client ID and Client Secret, they will be needed later.
-TODO: include instructions on how to generate a client secret.
+* Save the Client ID and Client Secret, they will be needed to get your sample to run.

 These three requirements will need to be in place to connect